smilillo/ORM-E-Comm-Back-End/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Project Description
 This project replicates the back end of an e-commerce application.
 The application utilizes Sequelize to allow interaction with a MySQL database.
-This allows the user to view the contents of the database, add new content, update content, as well as delete content as they see fit.
+The user is able to view the contents of the database, add new content, update content, as well as delete content as they see fit.

 ## Table of Contents
 - [Installation](#installation)